Sessions and Speaker Bios Thursday, February 13, 2020

 Pesticide application in right of ways requires care with regard to products selected and methods used.
 This seminar will discuss the latest information on application methods and chemicals.
 Discussion will include preventing overapplication of chemicals that will cause large areas of no soil cover, leading to potential erosion.
 A review of the region’s approved chemicals will be included.

 Chuck Schuster is the former extension educator with the University of Maryland Extension.
 He retired last fall.
 He is still participating with the horticulture team, providing programming across the region.
 He is focused on determining new ways to manage turf in light of the new regulations restricting some pesticides.

 12:30 pm–1:15 pm

-1:15 pm–2:00 pm Understanding Soil Needs and Staying Within the Regulations When Raising Turf Chuck Schuster—University of Maryland Extension
+1:15 pm–2:00 pm Understanding Soil Needs and Adhering to Regulations When Raising Turf Chuck Schuster—University of Maryland Extension

-This discussion will review the nutrient needs of turf and how to meet them.
-Recent regulatory updates have provided new opportunities for using organic products on turf, both at establishment and for maintenance.
-Learn how to make the most of available products to keep the turf strong and looking good.
-See bio above.
+Recent regulatory updates have provided new opportunities to use organic products on turf, both at establishment and for maintenance.
+This session will provide a review of how to make the most of the products available to keep the turf strong and looking good.

 2:00 pm–2:15 pm Break